-- Promoted to Lieutenant with FIVE years on the job
+- Promoted to Lieutenant (first level supervisor) with FIVE years on the job

-- Spent one year on the busiest truck and five years at one of the busiest engines in the city as a lieutenant
+- I spent one year on the busiest truck and five years at one of the busiest engines in the city as a lieutenant

-- Promoted to Captain and was reassigned to headquarters where I was the first female in my organization to have a baby
+- Promoted to Captain and was reassigned to headquarters, where I was the first female in my organization to have a baby (it was 2012)

 - During my time at headquarters, I functioned as the Public Information Officer and ran the Community Outreach Bureau.

-- When I left HQ, I ran a slower station on the northside of town interacting with our lower socio-economic and homeless community members (which ignited a passion in me I didn’t know existed).
+- When I left HQ, I ran a slower station on the northside of town, interacting with our lower socio-economic and homeless community members (which ignited a passion in me I didn’t know existed).

-- I left my organization of 19 years and accepted a promotion Batallion Chief in a small combination department (best decision I have ever made)
+- I left my organization of 19 years and accepted a promotion to Batallion Chief in a small combination department (the best decision I have ever made)

 - I have a Bachelor’s degree in Public Administration, and I am working on my Master’s in Executive Leadership.